alrichardbollans/spatial-preposition-annotation-tool-unity3d/Unity3D Annotation Environment/readme.md

 To set up tasks and/or change order of tasks, Main.cs must be edited. 'begin()' method describes which is the first task to do and 'change_task()' defines which tasks are done after the first.
 To create a new task all, new task instance must be created in Main class where its behaviour is defined in TaskScene

-## Editor Scripts

-Script useful in creating scenes.
-Usually providing a button in the editor which runs the script.

-### Set objects at rest

-### Waitinggame

-### Waitinggame_FFE

-### Write Scene Info

-### Finalise scenes
-finalise scenes.cs adds scenes to build (except example and template) and must be run whenever scenes are added or removed, sets player menu as first. then iterates through scenes and bakes lighting

-/// This script adds all scenes in the MainFolder directory to the buildsettings
-// Should be run after all scenes have been created
-/// Also edits Main.cs to add the scenes to the scene list
-/// Also adds camera vision script to objects tagged 'MainCamera' and removes their audio listeners
-// Bakes lighting in each scene

 ## Game Scripts
 Describes purpose of game scripts, what they are attached to, how they should be added and possible variables to edit.